Diary of Robert Russell Walker, 1941-1945 - Part 6

 Methods of getting the latest news

-Moved into working party group 22 April 42.
+Moved into Working party Group 22 April 42.

 5

-Pay with 2/Party.
+Pay with W/Party.
 Foods etc.

 Work in Quarry.
 Type of work.